8.10 ACCEPTANCE AND TESTING

 n Contractor is required to take prescribed number of samples at locations selected and marked out by project inspector.
 Project inspector or monitor (HMA Level I or HMA Sampler certified) will direct and witness the core sampling.
 A circle approximately 400 mm (16") in diameter is adequate for identification of sampling location.
 The core should be taken from within the area identified.
 It is not appropriate for contractor to use a nuclear device to "hunt" for a particular spot to sample; coring locations are no longer random when a nuclear device is used in this fashion.

 n Sample locations should be selected randomly within areas designated by specifications.
 The length laid in each lot is divided into approximately equal sublots.
 Obtain one sample at a random location within each sublot.
 This should be accomplished using a spreadsheet or other computerized program specifically designed for this purpose.
 A core will not be taken less than 300 mm (1 foot) from the edge of a given pass of the finishing machine.
 Procedure for identifying random locations should provide for the potential to obtain a core sample at any distance 300 mm (1 foot) or greater from the edge.
 Similarly, random cores are not to be taken within 300 mm (1 foot) of runouts, day’s work joints or structures.
 For pavement sections with a paved (or partially paved) shoulder placed concurrently with mainline lane, the random location should be based on a distance 300 mm (1 foot) or greater from the lane line (painted edgeline location).
 In other words, the paved shoulder area is excluded from the random core sampling area (lot) for the mainline lane.
 Similarly, paved ramp shoulders are excluded from sampling area for the ramp’s driving lane.
-The latest version of “Random Core Location Program”, a spreadsheet for determining random core sample locations, is available from the Office of Construction and Office of Materials websites on DOTNET and World Wide Web (www).
+The latest version of “Random Core Location Program”, a spreadsheet for determining random core sample locations, is available from the Office of Construction and Materials websites on DOTNET and World Wide Web (www).

 n If layer being sampled adheres to a lower layer, it may be necessary to sample through two or more layers or full depth.
 Contractor will need to remove the extra depth by sawing the sample with a masonry saw.
 It may be necessary to cool sample by refrigeration or ice to prevent damage during sawing.
 It is important that core bits be kept sharp.